© WEP 2021

 WEP Australia is constantly monitoring COVID-19 around the world and taking careful note of all government restrictions and official advice.
 Until we know more about when Australian borders re-open and travel becomes an option once again, we are in a holding pattern.

-WEP remains hopeful that programs departing in 2021 will continue as planned.
+WEP remains hopeful that programs departing in late 2021 will continue as planned.
 Our overseas partner organisations, coordinators and host families around the world are looking forward to welcoming the next generation of WEP students.

 The WEP team is passionate about student exchange and the opportunities it affords participants.
 The goal of student exchange is to enable young people to learn and share culture and language “in the hope that students may broaden their horizons, develop tolerance and understanding of cultural differences, gain life-long friends and advance harmony across communities”.
 Once COVID-19 has passed, we know that this goal will be more important than ever before.

 Can I still apply for a WEP student exchange?